mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.0-beta1/index.md

 - CASSANDRA-613 - Replace of Cassandra Nodes doesn't work with duplicate Hostname/IPs.
 - DCOS-9444 - Task Remaining on Marathon 15.7 from guano backup. <!-- unclear from the Jira if this has been resolved or is even relevant -->
-- DCOS-13762 - SDK Integration with DC/OS Folders.
+- DCOS-13762 - SDK Integration with DC/OS Folders. [enterprise type="inline" size="small" /]
 - DCOS-14534 - Marathon: Verbose Server Banner.
 - DCOS-14535 - Marathon GUI: Error Messages are Too Verbose.
 - DCOS-14536 - UI Vulnerable to Clickjacking (aka UI Redressing).